rootzoll/chisel/README.md

-# Chisel - PDF Coupon Generator
+# Konfetti - PDF Coupon Generator

-api for generating PDF files with nodejs, handlebars and phantomjs from HTML template.
+Small service for generating PDF files with nodejs, handlebars and phantomjs from HTML template.

-helper for konfetti project:
+Part of the Konfetti project: https://github.com/rootzoll/konfetti-app

 ## Requirements